joshbrew/sComponent/README.md

 Mixes [`anotherstatemanager`](https://github.com/moothyknight/statemanager) functionality into React by wrapping the component's setState function in [React.Component](https://reactjs.org/docs/react-component.html) with the ability to setState on a shared global state object.

 The benefits of this are:
 - Components don't require writing any extra logic to have cascading effects on components across your app, or to talk to external scripts subscribed to your shared state object.
+Just setState in the component as you would normally!
 - Makes a lot of react quality of life tools (e.g. routers, redux store) sort of irrelevant, write a whole app with just components and some state subscription logic.
 - Easy to cache the global state as JSON to save state on your components.